jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

     * The number ``0b10101010`` would map to the pattern for -086 if the :math:`signed` signal was high

-* Since each digit uses 8 bits to represent, and there are three digits, a total of 24 bits are needed
+* Since each digit uses 8 bits for its display pattern, and there are three digits, a total of 24 bits are needed
 * However, there is an additional output signal needed to control the negative sign

     * Notice in the design that only one line from the LUT is connected to the left most seven segment display